davepinch/pinchy.cc/content/topics/astronomy/constellations/reticulum/ianridpath.com.snippet-2-1.md

 ---
 title: >-
-  In the notes to his southern star catalogue published by the French Royal Academy of Sciences in 1756 Lacaille described it as ‘The little instrument used to draw up this catalogue.
-from: Star Tales - Reticulum (ianridpath.com)
-origin of: Reticulum
+  In the notes to his southern star catalogue published by the French Royal Academy of Sciences in 1756 Lacaille described it as ‘The little instrument used to draw up this catalogue. snippet of: Star Tales - Reticulum (ianridpath.com) origin of: Reticulum
 related:
   - reticle (en.wictionary.org)